 Let's say you had been getting health coverage on your spouse's plan.
 When you get divorced you might be able to put a requirement in the settlement that your former spouse continue to provide coverage for you and your children.

 Now let's say it's the opposite situation.
 You're getting divorced and you're the one who had a health plan that covered your spouse.
-If that's the case, keep in mind that after you get divorced, your insurance plan may charge an additional premium for your ex-spouse and your children.
+If that's the case, keep in mind that after you get divorced, your insurance plan may charge an additional premium for your ex-spouse.

 After you get divorced, you may be able to temporarily keep your health coverage through a law known as "COBRA."
 If your former spouse got insurance through an employer that has at least 20 employees, COBRA lets you stay on that plan for up to 36 months.
 You can keep that plan unless you remarry or enroll in a new plan.